sagemath/sage/src/doc/en/developer/git_trac.rst

 .. _chapter-git_trac:

 ====================================
-Optional: Using the Git-Issue Command
+Optional: Using the Git-Trac Command
 ====================================

 ..
 WARNING::